A Wide Orbit Exoplanet OGLE-2012-BLG-0838Lb: Introduction

 \section{Introduction}

 The exoplanets known today show a large degree of diversity.
-For example, we now know: a planetary system orbiting a pulsar \citep[PSR1257+12;][]{wolszczan92}, extremely short period planets \citep[55 Cnc e;][]{winn11}, planets with extremely high surface temperatures \citep[KELT-9b;][]{gaudi17}, rocky planets in the habitable zone \citep[Kepler-186f;][]{quintana14}, a gas giant planet orbiting a brown dwarf \citep[2M1207b;][]{chauvin04}, and an Earth-mass planet around an ultracool dwarf \citep[OGLE-2016-BLG-1195;][]{shvartzvald17b}, to name a few.
+For example, we now know a planetary system orbiting a pulsar \citep[PSR1257+12;][]{wolszczan92}, extremely short-period planets \citep[55 Cnc e;][]{winn11}, planets with extremely high surface temperatures \citep[KELT-9b;][]{gaudi17}, rocky planets in the habitable zone \citep[Kepler-186f;][]{quintana14}, a gas giant planet orbiting a brown dwarf \citep[2M1207b;][]{chauvin04}, and an Earth-mass planet around an ultra-cool dwarf \citep[OGLE-2016-BLG-1195;][]{shvartzvald17b}, to name a few.
 These planets have been discovered using a few different detection techniques, and each technique has distinct capabilities and limitations.
-By far the largest number of planets were discovered using the transit technique, and in particular the \emph{Kepler} satellite yield was very high \citep{coughlin16}. \emph{Kepler} exoplanets are on orbits similar to the inner planets in the Solar System or more compact than that of Mercury.
-The longest period confirmed transiting exoplanets are: Kepler-1647b \citep[1108 days;][]{kostov16}, Kepler-167e \citep[1071 days;][]{kipping16}, and Kepler-1654b \citep[1048 days;][]{beichman18}.
+By far the largest number of planets have been discovered using the transit technique, and in particular the yield of planets from \emph{Kepler}, the first mission to statistically explore the population of exoplanets over a broad region of parameter space, was notably high \citep{coughlin16}. \emph{Kepler} exoplanets are on orbits similar to the inner planets in the Solar System and in many cases are more compact than that of Mercury.
+The longest-period confirmed transiting exoplanets are: Kepler-1647b \citep[1108 days;][]{kostov16}, Kepler-167e \citep[1071 days;][]{kipping16}, and Kepler-1654b \citep[1048 days;][]{beichman18}.
 The orbital periods of these planets are shorter than the orbital periods of all Solar System gas and ice giants.
-The lack of a large number of the long-period planets hampers our understanding of the formation of planetary systems as a whole and Solar System in particular.
+The lack of a large number of the long-period planets hampers our understanding of the formation of planetary systems as a whole and our ability to place the Solar System in the context of known exoplanetary systems in particular.